Antonio Davis: Fan incident

 On January 18, 2006, Davis was ejected from a Knicks-Bulls game for going into the stands and confronting a fan he alleges was intoxicated and abusive.
 He said he was concerned about his wife, whom he thought he had seen falling back and being touched by the fan.
 His wife claims that the fan was using inappropriate language around the Davis' child and that she had asked him to stop, which then prompted harassment from the fan.
 Though public opinion allegedly swung in Davis' favor, the NBA suspended him for five games on January 19.
 The fan in question, Michael Axelrod, the son of David Axelrod, the 2008 campaign manager for Barack Obama, has stated that he was attacked by Davis' wife, and his lawyer revealed plans to sue for roughly a million dollars and a public apology by the Davis family.
 Mr. Davis responded by stating, "I'm not apologizing to anybody for anything."
 On January 23, Davis and Axelrod settled their disputes outside of court, issuing the following joint statement.

 "It's clear that the episode at the United Center last week, and its aftermath, evolved from some misunderstandings.
 This has produced regrets from all parties involved.
 Common sense strongly suggests that we collectively put this episode behind us and move on.
 That's what the Davis' and Michael Axelrod plan to do, and we hope everyone else will, as well."

 Return to Raptors

 On February 3, 2006, Davis was traded back to the Raptors for Jalen Rose and a first-round draft pick (from the Denver Nuggets), and an undisclosed sum of cash (believed to be around $3 million).
 In his first game back with the Raptors, Davis scored 7 points and grabbed 7 rebounds in an overtime loss to the San Antonio Spurs, Davis went on to start the next seven games for the Raptors before missing the next twelve with an ailing back injury.
 On March 23, 2006, Davis was released by the Raptors after his injury was diagnosed by the team's doctors as being season-ending.

-United States national basketball team
+National team career

-Davis played for Team USA at the 1989 Tournament of the Americas and 2002 FIBA World Championship, winning the silver medal in the 1989 event.
+Davis played for United States national team in the 1989 Tournament of the Americas and 2002 FIBA World Championship, winning the silver medal in the 1989 event.